-3. Simulation procedures
+3. Simulation procedure

-In choosing the parameters, we first set the inflation rate25 at 2 percent and then choose the parameter combinations that achieve the mean squared errors from the four target values that fall within given ranges for each.
-Next, we simulate the steady-state unemployment rates with zero inflation, using every possible combination of those parameters, and then choose the parameter combination that gives the median value steady-state unemployment rate.
+In choosing the parameters, we first set the inflation rate26 at 2 percent and then choose the parameter combinations that achieve the mean squared errors from the four target values that fall within given ranges for each.
+Next, we simulate the steadystate unemployment rates with zero inflation, using every possible combination of those parameters, and then choose the parameter combination that gives the median value steady-state unemployment rate.
 Armed with the parameters chosen in this way, we simulate the steady-state unemployment rates corresponding to other inflation rates, and use these results as our baseline.
-For each simulation, the number of repetition is 300.26
+For each simulation, the number of repetition is 300.27

-Unlike Akerlof, Dickens and Perry (1996), our analysis focuses on how the steady-state unemployment rate changes in response to changes in the extent of DNWR.
-That is, Akerlof, Dickens and Perry (1996) look at how the steady-state unemployment rate increases from pushing the inflation rate below 3 percent.
+Unlike Akerlof et al. (1996), our analysis focuses on how the steady-state unemployment rate changes in response to changes in the extent of DNWR.
+That is, Akerlof et al. (1996) look at how the steady-state unemployment rate increases from pushing the inflation rate below 3 percent.
 In contrast, we look at how the steady-state unemployment rate changes depending on the parameters that describe the extent of DNWR.
-We believe the larger (smaller) the threshold values (α_s
+We believe the larger (smaller) the threshold values (α_s and α_b) in equations (12) and (13), the greater (smaller) the number of firms affected by DNWR and the higher (lower) the steady-state unemployment rate.